 As the victim of a slip, trip, and fall, you most likely have questions about your rights regarding compensation.
 Many injured fall victims are quick to blame themselves, and often exclaim their own fault out of embarrassment as they leave the premises or are taken away to a hospital.
 However, store and property owners are often found to be at fault for their invitees’ injuries.
-Hazardous flooring is a common cause of slip, trip, and falls, and Barrie personal injury lawyers at Preszler Law Firm are experienced in handling such cases.
+Hazardous flooring is a common cause of slip, trip, and falls, and Barrie personal injury lawyers at Preszler Injury Lawyers are experienced in handling such cases.

 Slip and Fall Vs. Trip and Fall

 According to the Canadian Center for Occupational Health and Safety, a slips happen in situations with too little friction between a person’s feet and the walking surface.
 An example of a slip and fall is a customer at a store slipping on an oily flooring surface that should have been cleaned.
 A trip and fall occurs when a person’s foot or leg comes into contact with an object, causing him or her to lose balance.
 A common example of a trip and fall is when a patron in a mall stumbles over the bump of a roll up mat in an entrance carpet.
 Regardless of the falling mechanism, be it either a slip or a trip, being injured during a fall on another party’s premises is grounds for filing a personal injury claim.
-A Barrie hazardous flooring lawyer with Preszler Law Firm can help you get the compensation that you need to manage your injuries and lost income.
+A Barrie hazardous flooring lawyer with Preszler Injury Lawyers can help you get the compensation that you need to manage your injuries and lost income.

 Preventative Measures Property Owners and Business Owners Should Take